 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using this medicine against the benefits they expect it will provide.
+Your doctor has weighed the risks of you using Locacorten-Vioform against the benefits they expect it will have for you.

 What Locacorten-Vioform is used for

-Locacorten-Vioform ear drops contain flumethasone pivalate and clioquinol.
+Locacorten-Vioform ear drops contain flumetasone pivalate and clioquinol.

 Clioquinol is an anti-infective medicine.
 It is used to fight the germs which are causing the ear infection.

-Locacorten-Vioform is only available with a doctor's prescription.
-It is not addictive.
+Locacorten-Vioform is available only with a doctor's prescription.

 When you must not use it